azinasili/easy-nav/README.md

 #### Step 2

 Add jQuery and the Easy Nav plugin to your website.
-I like to use the following CDN
+Best to place these right before the closing body tag.
+I like to use the following CDN.

 `<script type="text/javascript" src="http://code.jquery.com/jquery-latest.min.js"></script>`